-Yesterday, something major happened that you probably didn’t even know about.
-Yet, it could be the key to you striking it rich in the EV Revolution.
+Earlier this year, something major happened that you probably didn’t even hear about.
+But it could be the key to you striking it rich in the EV Revolution.

-Yet, the acquisition was significant because it kickstarts The Great EV Consolidation.
+In fact, that seemingly meaningless and small acquisition is very significant, mostly because it kickstarts The Great EV Consolidation.

-In it, the number of companies in the electric vehicle industry will dramatically shrink over the next few years.
-We’re going from hundreds of small EV companies today to likely a handful of EV giants by 2025.
+In this Great Consolidation, the electric vehicle industry will dramatically shrink in number of companies over the next few years.
+We’re going to go from hundreds of small EV companies today, to likely less than a half-dozen EV giants by 2025.

-To paraphrase Charles Dickens, it will be the best and the worst of times.
-There will be lots of bankruptcies and lots of acquisitions.
-There will be loss and growth.
-Some investors will lose everything.
-Others will make fortunes.
+To quote the great Charles Dickens, it will simultaneously be the best of times and the worst of times.
+There will be lots of bankruptcies and lots of acquisitions; lots of loss and lots of growth.
+There will be some investors that lose everything – and others that make fortunes.

-On which side of this EV Consolidation will you fall?
+What side of this Great Consolidation will you fall on?

-To get on the right side – and give yourself the chance to make enormous gains – you need to buy the right EV stocks today.
-And critically, ditch poor-performing, hopeless electric car stocks.
+To get on the right side – and give yourself the chance to make fortunes – you need to be buying the right electric vehicle stocks today.
+And you need to ditch the bad EV stocks.

 An Automotive History Lesson